IIITLucknowSWEngg/CSAICSBTeam002/SRS.md

 The Uber application is an independent system designed to operate on mobile devices.
 It interfaces with external systems such as payment gateways, GPS services, and third-party APIs for map integration.
 The system will be built using a modular architecture to facilitate scalability and maintainability.

 ### 2.2 Product Functions
-- Rider/Driver registration and authentication.
+- Rider, Driver and Admin registration and authentication.
 - Ride booking and management.
 - Real-time driver tracking.
 - Payment processing and history tracking.